projty/DiscordSayBot/README.md

 A simple Python script that sends, edits, or deletes a Discord message using either a bot token or a webhook URL, with the full payload defined in a local JSON file.

+# Not working?
+- Click [here](https://projty.github.io/DiscordSayBot/) to view the website version

 ## What It Does

 The script reads a Discord message payload from a local JSON file (`message.json` by default) and: